 - Provide relevant training and workshops to other employees

 - Optimize the entire fleet operation

-- Ensuring safety and security of assets and drivers.
+- Ensuring the safety and security of assets and drivers.

-The data is sent to an analytical program that utilizes this information and generates reports for mileage, fuel consumption, safety and others.
-MA 3000 also helps in compliance of DOT’s hours of services rules, and as it incorporates Bluetooth technology, managers and fleet owners can be in constant contact with their vehicles.
+The data is sent to an analytical program that utilizes this information and generates reports for mileage, fuel consumption, safety, and others.
+MA 3000 also helps in compliance with DOT’s hours with services rules, and as it incorporates Bluetooth technology, managers and fleet owners can be in constant contact with their vehicles.